ablab/IsoQuant/README.md

 `--data_type` or `-d`
     Type of data to process, supported values are:  `pacbio_ccs` (same as `pacbio`), `nanopore` (same as `ont`) and  `assembly` (same as `transcripts`).
 This option affects the algorithm parameters.

+Note, that for novel mono-exonic transcripts are not reported for ONT data by default, use `--report_novel_unspliced true`.

 `--reference` or `-r`
     Reference genome in FASTA format (can be gzipped), required even when BAM files are provided.